MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 # AI Builder Licensing and Credit Management

-Access to AI Builder features within an environment require AI Builder credits.
+Access to AI Builder features within an environment requires AI Builder credits.

 AI Builder credits come with some specific user licenses, but mostly from AI Builder Capacity add-on.
 See [Get entitlement to AI Builder credits](/#get-entitlement-to-ai-builder-credits)

 Once acquired, credits can be allocated (aka assigned) to specific environment, or left at tenant level.
-See [Make credits available for an environment ](/#Make-credits-available-for-an-environment)
+See [Make credits available for an environment ](/#Make-credits-available-for-an-environment-:-allocated-and-unallocated-credits)

 Once an environment has access to credits, AI Builder features are enabled in this environment.